Published by : Bipin BaloniPublished on: May 26, 2026

 4. Improves Immune Function

 Pranayama improves immune function by reducing stress hormones in the blood and promoting relaxation.
 This slow and deep breathing helps calm the body, making it more resilient to illness.
-Regular practice of Pranayama can increase the body’s ability to fight infections and diseases.
-By improving overall health, Pranayama supports a strong immune system.
+Regular practice of pranayama can increase the body’s ability to fight infections and diseases.
+By improving overall health, pranayama supports a strong immune system.

 5. Enhanced Energy Levels